 Step 1: Install the Amigo Data extension

-We’ll use the Amigo Data extension in Google Sheets to import data from Jira to Google Sheets.
-You can get the extension from the Google Workspace Marketplace by clicking the link provided below.
+Install the Amigo add-on to create a Jira and Google Sheets integration and pull Jira data to Google Sheets.
+Get it from the Google Workspace Marketplace by clicking the link provided below.

 Alternatively, you can get it from Google Sheets.

-- Go to Extensions→Add-ons→Get add-ons
+• Go to Extensions→Add-ons→Get add-ons

-- Search for Amigo and install
+• Search for Amigo and install it.

-Step 2: Create Jira API token
+Step 2: Create a Jira API token

-Log in to your Atlassian account and navigate to the account security page by clicking the account icon at the top right corner.
-Then select Manage account→Security.
-Click the Create and manage API tokens link given at the bottom of the page.
+Log in to your Atlassian account and navigate to the account security page by clicking the account icon at the top right corner and clicking Account Settings.

 On clicking the link, we’ll be taken to the API tokens management page.
 Click Create API token.